mendix/docs/content/refguide/xml-reference-guide.md

 ### 5.2.7 Microflow

 The Microflow property allows a user to select a microflow in the Mendix Modeler.
-There are 3 options:
+There are three options:

 1. If needsEntityContext is set to "true", the selected microflow is required to have the context entity as an input parameter (as this will automatically be passed into it).
 2. If needsEntityContext is set to false and no entityProperty attribute is specified, the microflow will have no input parameters.